QuickBooks Blog

 Provide workers with clear guidelines about when they can and cannot clock into work.
 You may even implement identity verification measures, such as an ID card or a fingerprint.
 And, of course, assign managers to review and sign off on employee timesheets each pay period.

-Make sure to review your company’s commissions policy on a regular basis.
+Make sure to regularly review your company’s commissions policy.
 In addition, keep an eye on the records of the employees earning the most commissions.
-You might even consider auditing their sales to ensure they’ve earned all of their commissions.
+You might even consider auditing their sales to ensure they’ve earned all their commissions.

-First, create a clear policy for reporting workplace injuries.
-Let employees know who to report injuries to, as well as when and how to report.
-Also, install security cameras so that any potential workplace injuries are recorded.
+Create a clear policy for reporting workplace injuries.
+Let employees know who to report injuries to and when and how to report them.
+You may also want to install security cameras so that any potential workplace injuries are recorded.
+This can help you and your employees verify that the accident happened due to their duties, not horseplay or noncovered actions.

 Hackers and scammers are a persistent threat to small businesses.
 To prevent these schemes, educate your staff about common phishing scams.
 You might also upgrade to a secure payroll system like QuickBooks Payroll.
 With our payroll processing software, you can easily manage payroll while keeping your staff’s information safe from malicious third parties.